RedHatInsights/xjoin-search/README.md

 - `hosts.json`
   - This file contains test data for hosts used in automated and manual testing.
   The script uses the example fields in the schema to populate the file with example values for testing.
+- `test_data.json`
+  - This file contains the queries used to test that the automatically added field filters work as expected.

 If you want to update things manually you can update the schema file `inventory-schemas/system_profile_schema.yaml` and run `npm run updateFromSchema`.
 If you intend to commit the change remember to update `inventory-schemas/system_profile_schema_sha.txt` as well with the SHA of the associated `inventory-schemas` commit.
 This should not be done unless the automated action is not working.
 Any change out of sync with the `inventory-schemas` repo will be removed the next time the action is run, but they should ideally never be out of sync.